fullstack-development/developers-roadmap/frontend/middle-3/fp.md

   * How does Immutable.js work internally?
   * Why does mutability tightly couple data with computations?
   * What is the tradeoff between scalability and performance?
-  * Why does stateful applications scale worse?
+  * Why do stateful applications scale worse than stateless?

 ### Resources:
 * [On stateless software design](https://leonmergen.com/on-stateless-software-design-what-is-state-72b45b023ba2)